 As it turns out, the spines are easily removed and cooking neutralizes the poison; plus, they taste good.
 The white flesh of the fish is said to be similar in flavor to certain snappers and groupers.

 "After learning how to handle them, the fishermen have definitely been going after them harder, especially spear fishermen.
 I believe persons here have caught on to the whole idea of consuming them," said Buddo.

-In regions where they have become a problem, governments, conservation groups and even dive shops have been holding fishing tournaments and other promotions to try to make a dent in the crisis.
-In 2010, the U.S. National Oceanic and Atmospheric Administration launched a campaign urging the public to "eat sustainable, eat lionfish!"
+In regions where they've become a problem, governments, conservation groups and even dive shops have been holding fishing tournaments and other promotions to try to make a dent in the crisis.
+Even the U.S. National Oceanic and Atmospheric Administration (NOAA) launched a campaign urging the public to "eat sustainable, eat lionfish!"

-Generally we'd bemoan the idea of eating an animal population into oblivion, but for the lionfish, and other invasive species of its ilk, it may just be the most effective solution.
-Other dwindling species are spared the fate of the plate, ecosystems are preserved, and people still get to eat; in Jamaica, at least, this approach appears to be working.
+Generally we'd bemoan the idea of eating an animal population into oblivion, but for the lionfish, and other invasive species of its ilk, conservation gastronomy may be the most effective solution.
+Other dwindling species are spared the fate of the plate, ecosystems are preserved, and people still get to eat.

 The fish can be prepared many ways: in chowder, sautéed, deep-fried, with lemon or lime in ceviche, panko breaded and fried or fried whole.
 (And to give you more options, there's a great lionfish nacho recipe in the gallery of recipes below.)

 This story has been updated since it was published in April 2014.